enissinanreyhan-arch/Hiring-Dataset/README.md

 An instance has been chosen from test data and used for counterfactual example generation.
 The following instance has been generated:

-Figure 6: Instance Used for counterfactual example

 The counterfactual examples have been generated with Dice library, with the following approaches.

 -	With all features

-Figure 7: Counterfactual Examples with All Features (only modified features are shown)

 -	Discriminative/immutable variables excluded

 We excluded the following variables: Age, Gender, MaritalStatus, Education, Department, EducationField, JobRole, DistanceFromHome, TotalWorkingYears, NumCompaniesWorked, YearsAtCompany, YearsInCurrentRole.

-Figure 8: Counterfactual Examples without Discriminative/Immutable Variables (only modified features are shown)

 d.
 LLM Explanation Generation

 OpenAI’s “gpt-4.1-mini” model is used for natural language explanation generation.
 API call has been made to OpenAI API with a prompt to generate explanation for counterfactual explanation generated above with Dice.

 i.
 Explanation for Each Counterfactual Example

 First, LLM is asked to generate natural language explanations for each counterfactual explanation.
 The result is as follows:

 “The machine learning model predicts a high attrition risk (Attrition=1) for the original employee profile based on several key factors.
 Notably, the employee has a relatively low **JobInvolvement** score of 1, which indicates minimal engagement with their work.
 Additionally, the **EnvironmentSatisfaction** score is also low at 2, suggesting dissatisfaction with the work environment.
 Furthermore, the employee has been in their current role for 7 years without a promotion, as indicated by the **YearsSinceLastPromotion** score of 1, which may contribute to feelings of stagnation and a desire to seek opportunities elsewhere.
 The combination of these factors likely signals to the model that the employee is at a higher risk of leaving the organization.
 ### Counterfactual Explanations
  **Counterfactual 1: OverTime=0, PercentSalaryHike=20**